ganeti/ganeti/man/hroller.rst

 \--node-tags *tag,...*
   Restrict to nodes having at least one of the given tags.

+\--one-step-only
+  Restrict to the first reboot group.
+Output the group one node per line.

 \--force
   Do not fail, even if the master node cannot be determined.